minetest/minetest/doc/lua_api.md

     -- If false, object is invisible and can't be pointed.

     makes_footstep_sound = false,
-    -- If true, is able to make footstep sounds of nodes -- (see node sound definition for details).
+    -- If true, object is able to make footstep sounds of nodes -- (see node sound definition for details).

     automatic_rotate = 0,